 Dry high intensity magnetic separators LSV

-Design of laboratory separator
+Design of the laboratory magnetic separator LSV

-How does laboratory magnetic separator work?
+How does the high intensity rare earth roll magnetic separator work?

 After loosening the material by means of a vibrating feeder, the material falls down on the conveyor belt.
 Ferrous particles are caught up through the magnetic field of the roller and brought behind its axis into the container for ferromagnetic contaminants.
 The purified material (i.e. non-magnetic particles) will fall off by the instrumentality of gravitation into the container for the pure product - situated under the driving roller.
 Thanks to a special flow divider of the magnetic and non-magnetic material (angularly and axially adjustable) it is also possible to separate even the third fraction from the pure material.
 The third kind of the material can be found between the pure material and the ferromagnetic contaminants (thus it involves the lightly magnetic material, i. e., partly contaminated with iron particles).
 The separative process can be repeated as often as needed, because both the pure material and partly contaminated material and also the separated ferromagnetic particles are stored in independent containers under the conveyor belt (let us bear in mind, that the LSV, as an extremely strong magnetic separator, is able to catch also pieces of plastic, rubber, stones or wood slightly contaminated with e. g. iron oxides.
 That is why, its role is irreplaceable when doing laboratory testing and evaluating the processed materials.).

-The rare earth roll separator is determined for the most demanding customers, requiring the separation even of the finest ferromagnetic particles.
+The rare earth roll separator LSV is determined for the most demanding customers, requiring the separation even of the finest ferromagnetic particles.
 In case of using extremely thin conveyor belts (e. g. from kevlar or glass-teflon), the maximum particles’ size coming into contact with this separator, should not exceed 5 mm.
 Bigger particles could namely damage the conveyor belts very fast (when processing bigger fractions of metal contaminants and/or the material itself, thicker conveyor belts can be used, however, their application will lead to the diminution of magnetic efficiency of this special separator).

 Advantages of laboratory magnetic separator

-Thanks to the material quality used, when producing the magnetic roller (combination of extra strong NdFeB magnets with special steel washers and the very thin but highly sturdy kevlar or glass-teflon conveyor belt) this top separator is able to achieve a surface magnetic induction up to 21,000 gauss.
+Thanks to the material quality used, when producing the magnetic roller (combination of extra strong NdFeB magnets with special steel washers and the very thin but highly sturdy kevlar or glass-teflon conveyor belt) this high intensity separator is able to achieve a surface magnetic induction up to 21,000 gauss.
 This is a value, which has been reached so far only by electromagnetic separators.
 On the other hand, let us bear in mind that the reached value of the magnetic induction of the magnetic roller is not so important as the density of the magnetic poles, because the LSV is often used for catching small ferromagnetic particles.
 Should the distances between the magnetic poles be too large (in order to achieve the maximum magnetic induction), the very strong magnetic field generated in this way will not be exploitable for catching tiny impurities – because these would slip through due to big distances between the magnetic poles.
-Therefore, in combination with the very dense poling the optimum value of the magnetic induction on the roller surface ranges about 11,000 gauss (to achieve the maximum capture also of very small ferromagnetic particles).
+Therefore, in combination with the very dense poling the optimum value of the magnetic induction on the roller surface ranges about 11,000 gauss to achieve the maximum capture also of very small ferromagnetic particles.

 - Automatic belt tensioner